 Concern About Addiction or Withdrawal: Sometimes what someone thinks is a “hangover” might actually be mild alcohol withdrawal, especially if they drink very heavily and frequently.
 Symptoms like hand tremors, anxiety, or sweating beyond the usual hangover jitters could be minor withdrawal.
 If you suspect this or realize you’ve been relying on alcohol too much, it’s wise to talk to a doctor.
 There’s no shame in it—medical professionals can provide help and resources.

-Remember, you know your body best.
-If something feels alarmingly wrong during a hangover, it’s better to be safe and seek help.
-At minimum, you can call a medical advice line and describe your symptoms.
 True alcohol poisoning can sneak up and is fatal in worst cases, so err on the side of caution.
 As the Mayo Clinic advises: if you suspect alcohol poisoning, even without all the classic signs, treat it as an emergency.
 You’re never “bothering” anyone by getting help, in these scenarios, minutes count.

 For the average hangover though, you won’t need a doctor, just time and TLC.
 And with the tips you’ve learned, hopefully your hangovers will be fewer, milder, and handled safely at home.